Arbaz123-git/Image-Caption-Generator-Using-LSTM-CNN/README.md

 For proper understanding go through Image_Caption.ipynb file there I have mentioned each and every points in detail.

+For testing Image Caption generator testing_caption_generator.py file is there.

 For downloading the dataset click to this link:
 Images:
 https://github.com/jbrownlee/Datasets/releases/download/Flickr8k/Flickr8k_Dataset.zip

-Images with their associate captions: https://github.com/jbrownlee/Datasets/releases/download/Flickr8k/Flickr8k_text.zip
+Images with their associate captions:

+https://github.com/jbrownlee/Datasets/releases/download/Flickr8k/Flickr8k_text.zip